redpanjerry/AWS-Architecture/Lab2 - Implement an LAMP structure/README.md

 </p>
 </div>

-12. Scroll to the buttom of the page, discheck the box of: **Deletion protection**.
+12. Scroll to the bottom of the page, uncheck the box of: **Deletion protection**.

 13. Select **Create Database**, it will take ***10 - 15*** minutes to create your database, click **View DB instance details**, and keep refresh your webpage to check if it is done.